EnergyInnovation/eps-us/docs/io-model.md

 - Employee compensation includes not just salary, but also bonuses, employer-paid benefits, employer contributions to retirement plans, etc.

 We divide each of the three key metrics (jobs, value added, and employee compensation) by output to obtain "within industry" jobs, value added, or employee compensation per unit of output that ISIC code generates.
 This provides a measure of direct (first-order) job intensity, value added intensity, and employee compensation intensity of each ISIC code.
+These intensity or "Direct Requirements" variables will be used later to help us calculate the direct impacts of the policy package.

 ![within-industry job, value added, and employee compensation intensities](io-model-WithinIndustryIntensities.png)

-The next step converts these direct intensities into final intensities that include direct, indirect, and induced effects.
+Just below on the IO Model sheet, we calculate "Direct Plus Indirect Requirements" variables.
+These requirements variables are used to assist in the calculation of induced impacts (because induced impacts are not typically reported broken into direct and indirect components - that is, how much of the induced activity was induced by direct spending and how much was induced by indirect spending).
+To do this, we must conver these direct ("within-industry") intensities into final intensities that include direct and indirect requirements.
 Each "within industry" intensity is multiplied by the Domestic Leontief Inverse Matrix (DLIM) for the modeled region.
 DLIM is obtained from the same OECD database as other I/O data, described above, and can be caluclated from a standard input-output table (using the procedure described on the "About" tab of the io-model/DLIM Excel file).
 However, we do not need to calculate our own DLIM table, since it was available pre-calculated by the OECD.

 In order to understand this step, it is crucial to understand what a Leontief Reverse Matrix is.
 A screenshot of the upper left portion of the OECD's DLIM file for the United States (showing the first six ISIC code categories) appears below.
 Please refer to it while reading the following explanation.